 That shiny, metallic material lining some attics?
 That’s a radiant roof barrier.
 And they’re simply another useful tool for keeping some of that Southern heat out of your house.

-In this post, our Shreveport-Bossier roofing contractors at Quality Exteriors explore radiant barrier roofs, their pros and cons, and why they are an excellent option for keeping you from sweating over a high electric bill.
+In this post, our Bossier City roofers at Quality Exteriors explore radiant barrier roofs, their pros and cons, and why they are an excellent option for keeping you from sweating over a high electric bill.

 What Is a Radiant Barrier?